Welcome to Andersen Stringed Instruments

 Two popular models I make are the StreamLine, a handmade “non-custom” model designed to offer a high quality handmade guitar at an affordable price, and the Electric Archie, a small-body, full featured guitar that many players find extremely comfortable to play.

-Currently Available: Newly completed, a 16″ Vanguard built with Macassar ebony appointments.
+Currently Available: Newly completed, a 16″ Vanguard built with Macassar ebony appointments and an Electric Achie.
 In addition I’m offering a used Model 17 non-cutaway and a used Oval Hole mandolin for sale.
 I have a 1990 Brazilian Rosewood Concert flattop guitar for sale.

 I hope you’ll take a look at the instruments I offer.
 If anything intrigues you and you’d like to know more, feel free to call or email.